 You may decide that open access is the best route for resources used within your classroom or for publishing your own research.
 Open access:

-The following video, Understanding Open Access by Wiley, explains Open Access and its benefits.
+The following video, An Introduction to Open Access Publishing by Taylor & Francis, explains Open Access:

 Publishing models for Open Access journals and articles: